minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 1. Apply moves and deletions to the development set.
-This will break other feature branches, but at this point those branches can be updated with the develop new commits.
+This will break other feature branches, but at this point those branches can be updated with the new develop commits.
 2. Sync additions to the production set.
 Any text that was added as part of this feature branch is added to the production set so that the communication team can prepare the texts for the upcoming release.
-These text get a special flag so they appear in their own list on the Sanity dashboard.
+These texts get a special flag so they appear in their own list on the Sanity dashboard.

 If the text additions of a feature branch get deleted after the branch was